-What is Botox?Botox is a substance of purified proteins that is injected into the skin with a tiny needle.
+Botox is a substance of purified proteins that is injected into the skin with a tiny needle.
 The proteins reduce and block the muscle’s activities which allow the lines that form on the face to cease over a period of time due to inactivity.
 The procedure can be completed in a clinical office setting, and takes approximately ten minutes.
 The lines and wrinkles in the face will change and become less prominent as the Botox begins to work.
 Results last an average of three to four months, and treatment will need to be repeated in order to maintain the results.

-Is it painful?Prior to the procedure, a numbing agent can be applied to the skin to minimize pain and discomfort.
+Prior to the procedure, a numbing agent can be applied to the skin to minimize pain and discomfort.
 Although the injections are small, there may be multiple areas of the face that require injections.
 A cold pack or anesthetic cream can assist in making the patient more comfortable.
 If there are infected areas on the face, Botox should not be injected.
 Other medical conditions may make affect candidacy so be sure to talk openly with your physician about your health prior to treatment.

 As with any procedure, there are potential side effects which may occur with Botox.
 These may include the following: